-- Handle the instruments T square, set square et al manually to draw plan, elevation and section of an object. - Understand the relationship between elevation, plan and section of the objects
+- Have a comprehensive knowledge about the sketching and the usage of colour media. - Handle the instruments T square, set square manually to draw plan, elevation and section of an object. - Understand the relationship between elevation, plan and section of the objects - Will be able to draw to a suitable scale.